WOLF retro DESIGN REVIEW. 13th July 2022

 From a design perspective the KX keyboards are unique and have their place in the evolution of Yamaha synthesizer design.
 As a functional or collectible piece it has to rate fairly low in our opinion.

-Original factory hard case is super rare.
+Original factory hard case (LC-KX76) is super rare and sold originally for 45,000 Yen.

 Left- owner’s manual, Right- original brochure